How to Add a Page in Word

 Page Breaks Not Working

 Sometimes, despite adding a page break, the new content doesn’t appear on a new page.
-This can happen due to hidden formatting marks or section breaks.
+This issue can happen due to hidden formatting marks or section breaks.
 To resolve this:

 1. Enable the “Show/Hide” feature by clicking the ¶ symbol in the “Home” tab.
-This will display hidden formatting marks.
+This icon will display hidden formatting marks.

 2. Check for existing section breaks or formatting marks that might affect your document’s layout.